-- Differences in physical and human capital still matter a lot. - 4 However, differently from the regression analysis, this exercise also shows significant technology (productivity) differences. - 3 Same pattern visible in the next three figures for the estimates of the technology differences, A_j/A{US} , against log GDP per capita in the corresponding year. - Also interesting is the pattern that the empirical fit of the neoclassical growth model seems to deteriorate over time.
+- O Differences in physical and human capital still matter a lot. - Observe the second s - Same pattern visible in the next three figures for the estimates of the technology differences, Aj / AUS, against log GDP per capita in the corresponding year. - Also interesting is the pattern that the empirical fit of the neoclassical growth model seems to deteriorate over time.